mykie2015/context-engineering-intro/README.md

 ## The PRP Workflow

-### How /generate-prp Works
+### How PRP Generation Works

-The command follows this process:
+Cline follows this process:

 1. **Research Phase**
    - Analyzes your codebase for patterns